 This great bridge of travertine, arching over Pine Creek, is a natural wonder you will not want to miss.
 It can be reached by traveling north out of Payson on Highway 87 for about 9 miles.
 Turn left at the signs and follow the road down into the canyon.

 Traveling on the Control Road or the Rim Road, you will pass through the area devastated by the 1990 Dude Fire.
 The Tonto National Forest Ranger Station in Payson can supply you with a map for a self-guided auto tour and the story of the fire.

 Take Highway 87 north from Payson to Houston Mesa Road and turn east.
-The parking lot is a short distance beyond the Mesa del Caballo subdivision just off the paved road.
+The parking lot on the right is a short distance beyond the Mesa del Caballo subdivision just off the paved road.
 Picnic tables, ramadas and toilet facilities are provided.
 A self-guided tour through this ancient village site will show you how the native people lived here between AD 1000 and 1250.
-The site has been excavated by archaeologists from Arizona State University, and is on the National Register of Historic Places.
-(Elevation, 5,240 feet.)
+The site has been excavated by archaeologists from ASU, and is on the National Register of Historic Places.